Printf

-printf is a C standard library function that formats text and writes it to standard output.
-The function accepts a format c-string argument and a variable number of value arguments that the function serializes per the format string.
-Mismatch between the format specifiers and count and type of values results in undefined behavior and possibly program crash or other vulnerability.
+printf is a C standard library function and is also a Linux terminal (shell) command that formats text and writes it to standard output.
+The function accepts a format C-string argument and a variable number of value arguments that the function serializes per the format string.
+Mismatch between the format specifiers and count and type of values results in undefined behavior, and the program might crash or vulnerabilities may arise.

 The format string is encoded as a template language consisting of verbatim text and format specifiers that each specify how to serialize a value.
 As the format string is processed left-to-right, a subsequent value is used for each format specifier found.
 A format specifier starts with a % character and has one or more following characters that specify how to serialize a value.

 The standard library provides other, similar functions that form a family of printf-like functions.
 The functions share the same formatting capabilities but provide different behavior such as output to a different destination or safety measures that limit exposure to vulnerabilities.
 Functions of the printf-family have been implemented in other computer programming contexts (i.e., programming languages) with the same or similar syntax and semantics.